carlm451/LSTM_Char-LM_python-JAX/README.md

   3. batch processing of samples

+  4. static embedding layer before first LSTM layer

-  4. using adaptive learning rate optimization like ADAM or RMSprop
+  5. using adaptive learning rate optimization like ADAM or RMSprop

-  5. code that can run on a GPU to speed up computations
+  6. code that can run on a GPU to speed up computations

 To see the original torch/lua implementation by Andrej see here, and to see an updated version by __ see here.